Title: The Knights Have a Thousand Eyes

 'Merlin's really a sorcerer?'
 Romford asked, still feeling bewildered by all these events they described that he had managed to perfectly forget.

 'You really did take a nasty knock to the head didn't you?'
 Bedevere sympathised.
 'Are you sure you should be walking around in your condition?'

-'Gaius put a bandage on and said there was a lump, but that other than the memory loss I was fine.
+'Gaius put a bandage on and said there was a lump, but other than the memory loss I was fine.
 Really, I don't know about hitting my head…..
 I mean, there's no pain.'
 He touched tentatively at the back of his head.
 'I can't feel anything at all.'